-Past performance is no indication of future results and share prices and their values can go down as well as up.
-The forecasts in this document are not a reliable guide to future performance.
-The target return of 3% is a target only and there is no guarantee that it can or will be achieved.
+Past performance: Past performance is no indication of future results and share prices and their values can go down as well as up.

-Tax reliefs depend on individuals’ personal circumstances, minimum holding period and may be subject to change.
-There can be no guarantee that Puma Heritage will fulfil the criteria to obtain Business Property Relief.
+Tax reliefs are not guaranteed: Tax reliefs depend on individuals’ personal circumstances and minimum holding periods, and may be subject to change.